 Health and Safety Requirements for Care Homes

-Health and Safety Requirements for Care Homes – Care homes differ from other workplaces because they are not only a place of work but they are also a home.
-While meeting legal duties and providing a safe and healthy environment, they need to be maintained as pleasant places to live.
+Health and Safety Requirements for Care Homes – Care homes are unique workplaces because they serve not only as a place of work, but also as a residence for their residents.
+As such, in addition to fulfilling their legal obligations and creating a safe and healthy environment, care homes must also be maintained as welcoming and comfortable places to live.

 Managing Health and Safety Requirements for Care Homes